fatemabhayani/ATM/phase2/phase2/README.txt

 2. package phase2.Accounts
-- includes account interface as well as the different types of accounts (Asset, Credit card, Cashback card, Chequing, Savings, Line of credit) which extend Account, and the AccountManager which stores and has access to all of the account information.
+- includes account interface as well as the different types of accounts (Asset, Credit card, CashBackCard, Chequing, Savings, Line of credit) which extend Account, and the AccountManager which stores and has access to all of the account information.

 3. package phase2.Data
+- includes all data mostly .txt files like alerts.txt, atmdata.txt, userdata.txt, etc. also includes DataReader, DataSaver, and WriteFile classes.

 4. package phase2.Display
+-
 5. package phase2.People
-- includes classes for bank manager, user, bank teller and a user manager class that manages the collection of users for the bank manager.
+- includes classes for BankManager, User, BankTeller and a UserManager class that manages the collection of users for the BankManager.

 6. package phase2.Requests
 - the user can request to undo a transaction, create an account or to create an user